Lie algebras graded by the weight system $(\Theta_{n},sl_{n})$: Introduction

-There were several attempts to classify $\Gamma$-graded Lie algebras for systems $\Gamma$ larger than $\Delta$.
-This includes the $BC_{n}$-graded Lie algebras mentioned above.
-Certain weight-graded Lie algebras were considered by Neeb in \cite{Neeb} (with $\Gamma$ a finite irreducible reduced root system and $\Delta$ a sub-root system of $\Gamma$).
-Let $\mathfrak{g}=sl_{n+1}$ and $\Gamma_{V}=\Delta\cup\mathcal{V}\cup\{0\}$ where $\Delta=A_{n}$ and $\mathcal{V}$ is the set of weights of the natural and conatural $\mathfrak{g}$-modules.
-Bahturin and Benkart \cite{BB} (for $n>2$) and Benkart and Elduque \cite{BE2} (for $n=2$) described the multiplicative structure of the $(\Gamma_{V},\mathfrak{g})$-graded Lie algebras.
-Note that a Lie algebra is $(\Gamma_{V},\mathfrak{g})$-graded if and only if it decomposes as a $\mathfrak{g}$-module into copies of the adjoint, natural, conatural and trivial modules.
-We believe that the set $\Gamma_{V}$ can be enlarged further by adding the weights of the symmetric and exterior squares of the natural and conatural modules.
-We denote the corresponding set of weights by $\hat{A}_{n}.$ Thus,
+Various generalizations of root graded Lie algebras were considered.
+Neher switched from fields of characteristic zero to rings containing $1/6$ and working with locally finite root systems instead of finite \cite{neher1996lie}.
+Elduque \cite{elduque2013fine} and Draper and Elduque \cite{draper2016overview} related root gradings with fine grading.
+Root graded Lie superalgebras were studied in \cite{benkart2002lie,benkart2003lieA,benkart2003lieB,benkart2004n,martinez2003lie,yousofzadeh2015root}.
+Apart from the $BC_{n}$-graded Lie algebras, other classes of $\Gamma$-graded Lie algebras with $\Gamma\neq\Delta$ appeared in the literature.
+Certain weight-graded Lie algebras were considered by Neeb \cite{neeb2002locally} (with $\Gamma\setminus\{0\}$ a finite irreducible root system and $\Delta$ a sub-root system of $\Gamma\setminus\{0\}$) in a topological setting of locally convex Lie algebras to study some classes of Lie algebras arising in mathematical physics, operator theory, and geometry.
+Let $\mathfrak{g}=sl_{n}$ and $\Gamma_{V}=\Delta\cup V\cup\{0\}$ where $\Delta=A_{n-1}$ and $V$ is the set of weights of the natural and conatural (the dual of natural) $\mathfrak{g}$-modules.
+Bahturin and Benkart \cite{bahturin2004some} (for $n>3$) and Benkart and Elduque \cite{benkart2012lie} (for $n=3$) described the multiplicative structure of the $(\Gamma_{V},\mathfrak{g})$-graded Lie algebras.
+Note that a Lie algebra is $(\Gamma_{V},\mathfrak{g})$-graded if and only if it decomposes as a $\mathfrak{g}$-module into (possibly infinitely many) copies of the adjoint, natural, conatural and trivial modules.
+We believe that the set $\Gamma_{V}$ should be enlarged further by adding the weights of the symmetric and exterior squares of the natural and conatural modules, which brings it to $\Theta_{n}$.
+Note that a Lie algebra $L$ is $(\Theta_{n},\mathfrak{g})$-graded if and only if $L$ is generated by $\mathfrak{g}$ as an ideal and the $\mathfrak{g}$-module $L$ decomposes into copies of the adjoint module (we will denote it by the same letter $\mathfrak{g}$), the natural module $V$, its symmetric and exterior squares $S:=S^{2}V$ and $\Lambda:=\wedge^{2}V$, their duals $V',S',\Lambda'$ and the one dimensional trivial $\mathfrak{g}$-module $T$.
+Thus, by collecting isotypic components, we get the following decomposition of the $\mathfrak{g}$-module $L$: